Research

 Political Behavior and Public Opinion

-Getting the Race Wrong: A Case Study of Sample Bias and Black Voters in Online, Opt-in Polls
+Getting the Race Wrong: A Case Study of Sampling Bias and Black Voters in Online, Opt-in Polls

+Journal of Race, Ethnicity, and Politics, Forthcoming.
 Co-authored with William Halm, Melissa Huerta, and Josearmando Torres.
+SSRN Working Paper 4591422.

 On the Internet, No One Knows You’re An Activist: Patterns of Participation and Response in an Online, Opt-in Survey